 Getting an Estimate from Lenders

 Many lenders will give you an estimate of the mortgage amount you can expect to be approved for based on the data you provide them.
 They may ask you questions about your job, your business, and your tax returns.
-They may also ask if you are self-employed, how many years you expect to be approved for the project, and how long you will be responsible for the project.

 Understanding Your Financial Capacity